grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 </aside>

-You see, we’re always told messing about with the timeline is dangerous… unless it’s the Doctor doing it.
+You see, we’re always told interfering with the timeline is dangerous… unless it’s the Doctor doing it.
 In which case, it’s just sensible (temporal) politics.
 Leave it to the grown-ups.
 Just as with the neoliberal consensus, better things are not possible.
 Interfering with the status-quo could only lead to worse outcomes, just as meddling with time by, say, killing Hitler inevitably paves the way for a hypothetical Super Hitler.

 ![Screencap of the Hand of Omega from Remembrance of the Daleks](./content/blog/on-remembrance-of-the-daleks/hand-of-omega.png "The Hand of Omega")